Can a rook and a king defeat a bishop and a king?

 If White has to move now he must leave the last row with the rook or it will be a stalemate, as Black can’t make a legal move.

 In these kind of positions Black just moves with his bishop as soon as the rook leaves the last rank and the black king stays in the corner.

 How White wins

-In the replayable position below the black king is badly placed near the wrong corner.
-Now White has the chance to win as he drives the king into the corner that has the same color as the bishop.
+If the black king is badly placed near the wrong corner White has the chance to win as he drives the king into the corner that has the same color as the bishop.

 The black king is cut off by the rook.

 1. Kf7 (White King moves closer opposite the black king.)
 1…Bf4